adeptues/python-scripts/README.md

 usage:
 	called with the filename of a zip file and a dictionary to execute a dictionary attack against the zip.

+script: pynmap.py
+usage:
+	python pynamp.py -H <host> -p <port>

+	it will tell you whats listening on that port <port> can be a csv list of ports